-PEOPLE'S DEMOCRATIC REPUBLIC OF KOREA
+DEMOCRATIC PEOPLE'S REPUBLIC OF KOREA

-A systematic perpetrator of crimes against humanity, the DPRK performs poorly in areas relating to the protection of its population from atrocity crimes.
+A systematic perpetrator of crimes against humanity, the Democratic People's Republic of Korea (DPRK or North Korea) performs poorly in areas relating to the protection of its population from atrocity crimes.
 Millions of North Koreans have died as a result of either direct killing and torture by the government or government-induced famine.

-The three indicators in which the DPRK rate 'weak' rather than 'very weak' concern participating in peer review processes (in recognition of at least participating in the Universal Periodic Review process of the Human Rights Council), the fact that the government has control over its military, and participates in some dialogue on R2P (it provided statements at the Informal Interactive Dialogues of the General Assembly on R2P in 2009, 2011, and 2014).
+The three indicators in which the DPRK rate 'Weak' rather than 'Very Weak' concern participating in peer review processes (in recognition of at least participating in the Universal Periodic Review process of the Human Rights Council), the fact that the government has control over its military, and it participates in some dialogue on R2P (it provided statements at the Informal Interactive Dialogues of the General Assembly on R2P in 2009, 2011, 2014 and 2018).

-In terms of international law and human rights, the DPRK ratified seven of the twelve key international legal instruments most relevant to R2P; however, it has voiced reservations about many of them and utterly failed to uphold their core principles in practice.
-The domestic promotion and protection of human rights is practically non-existent.
-For example, it is one of the few countries worldwide that is not a member of the International Labour Organisation, and in 2015 the UN's Special Rapporteur on human rights in North Korea reported that labour conditions in the DPRK amount to human rights violations.
+In terms of international law and human rights, the DPRK ratified seven of the twelve key international legal instruments most relevant to R2P.
+However, it has voiced reservations about many of them and utterly failed to uphold their core principles in practice.
+The domestic promotion and protection of human rights is practically nonexistent.
+For example, it is one of the few countries worldwide that is not a member of the International Labour Organisation and in 2015 the UN's Special Rapporteur on human rights in North Korea reported that labour conditions in the DPRK amount to human rights violations.
 Whilst it has participated in some peer review processes, the DPRK is classified by the Human Rights Council as a non-reporting state for the non-submission of various reports and has not accepted individual complaints procedures or inquiry procedures.
 Despite constitutional claims that the courts are independent, in practice the Party and the Supreme Leader create law and determine the constitution; hence, there is no independent judiciary.
 While the DPRK has ratified the Genocide Convention (1948) and the Geneva Conventions (1949), there is no specific reference to acts such as genocide, ethnic cleansing, crimes against humanity or war crimes within its domestic law, and there is clear evidence of the systematic commission of crimes against humanity.
 The law provides little to no protection for vulnerable groups, especially in the context of sexual and gender based violence.

-Whilst authorities have maintained effective control over the security forces, widespread impunity runs deep, abuses are not investigated, and the security forces are used to smothering any opposition to the regime.
+Whilst authorities have maintained effective control over the security forces, widespread impunity runs deep, abuses are not investigated, and the security forces are used to smother any opposition to the regime.
 There is no civil society to speak of and no independent press.
 The DPRK has voted against all General Assembly resolutions relating to R2P and has taken no steps to build dialogue in the region on human protection matters.
-In regards to peacekeeping, the DPRK has not contributed to UN peacekeeping operations and has voiced strong opposition to international action to prevent atrocity crimes.
+In regards peacekeeping, the DPRK has not contributed to UN peacekeeping operations and has voiced strong opposition to international action to prevent atrocity crimes.